 My mom had been confronted by some of my friend's mother's expressing their concern for my energy levels when hanging out with my peers.
 I had always been a lean little girl, so there was not a dramatic shift in weight initially.
 The weight factor was not a cause for alarm in the beginning.
 However, the energy levels brought new concerns to my mother.
-A week after Mothers Day (2009), my mom was in prayer and the Lord told her that I had Type One Diabeties.
+A week after Mothers Day (2009), my mom was in prayer and the Lord told her that I had Type One Diabetes.
 The next day, she canceled my horseshow and took me directly to my pediatrician’s office.
 I had fasting blood sugars over 700 and was spilling ketones.
 Next stop, ER.

 When I heard the diagnosis I didn't cry or feel fearful...I didn't understand what this change meant to my life.
 The family was concerned but no one had grasped the monumental adjustment I would have to make.
-Like most people, I thought pricking my fingers for BG monitoring and maybe give a shot here and there was all that was necessary.
+Like most people, I thought pricking my fingers for BG monitoring and maybe I'd give a shot here and there.
 This perspective quickly changed.
 Just 24 hours in the hospital, I had to prick my finger roughly every hour during a 24 hour period.
 The nurses taught me to administer my own shots - which was terrifying because I have always been afraid of needles.
 Injections were my number 1 fear growing up.
 We spent 5 days in the hospital absorbing a crash course on diabetes care and learning the importance of insulin.
 This medicine keeps people like me alive.
 The hospital staff do their best to make it "fun" in these classes but as you're sitting there in your hospital gown, connected to an IV, you get lost in your thoughts.
 I began to tell myself this situation will be a temporary set back.
-The reality of this disease is, it is indeed a life sentence. “ Your numbers “ will be the first thing on your mind as you wake and as you drift off to sleep 24-7.
+The reality of this disease is, it is indeed a life sentence. “ Your numbers" will be the first thing on your mind as you wake and as you drift off to sleep, it's a 24-7 job.
 That day in the hospital, as I sat there staring at a round table stacked with medical information, I had my mom, siblings, and even grandparents attending class for moral support.
 Although this new normal was hard to accept, having family surrounding me actually made it better.
 They have always made this disease better in a way.
 For all the laughs, the compassion and just the desire to learn about Juvenile Diabetes takes the edge off.
 I was so grateful I had them in those early days.

 The diagnosis really hits hard when you arrive home from the hospital.
 You're so concerned with your sugars, you know that too much insulin can kill you just as too little insulin can do the same.
 You're trying to measure food and all I wanted at that time was to consume boxed food because it was easy to carb count.
 I went back to eating a non-nourishing diet and was still hungry all the time.
-I had grown used to my large appetite of a growing teenage boy and eventually, my body caught up.
+I had grown used to my large appetite (similar to a growing teenage boy haha) and eventually, my body caught up.
 Insulin is a fat storing substance and if you're eating a lot of processed carbohydrates, mixed with unhealthy fats and refined sugars the pounds will add up.
 Processed food requires a lot of insulin... which eventually stacks up causing weight gain.